 How Does This Relate to a Typical SMB?

 As we mentioned earlier, much of the US workforce has relocated outside the office.

-While many businesses anticipated that the pandemic would eventually end and workers will return to the office, it’s now becoming apparent that the trend of working remotely will only continue to evolve and pervade.
+While many businesses anticipated that the pandemic would eventually end and workers will return to the office, it’s now becoming apparent that the trend of working remotely will only continue to evolve and pervade in business.

-In other words, businesses must prepare for remote work and all of its associated challenges, if not to protect their organization, then to ready themselves for the inevitable direction working lives will take.
+In other words, businesses must prepare for remote work and all of its associated challenges, if not to protect their organization, then to ready themselves for the inevitable direction working lives are beginning to take.

 What Does This Mean for SMBs Moving Forward?

 The current state of remote work, SMB tech stacks, and cybercrime paint a fairly grim picture as far as small and midsized businesses are concerned.

 If you are a small business and you’re concerned about data leakage and the general security of your business data, there are steps you can take to ensure your operations are safer.

 1. Make sure your UCaaS solution protects your data

 Unified communication solutions, like Google Hangouts and Microsoft Teams, are not born equal.
-For example, Teams and Slack will encrypt data at rest in their data centers, while Zoom only encrypts data in transit for several years, only employing end-to-end encryption towards the end of 2020.
+For example, Teams and Slack will encrypt data at rest in their data centers, while Zoom only encrypted data in transit for several years, only employing end-to-end encryption towards the end of 2020.